How To Clean An Air Conditioning Condenser

 - Pro tip: Always brush up and down, never side to side.
 And spray the water from the top, not straight on the fins.

 - Re-install the panels in the reverse order you removed them.
 Use a screwdriver.
 Leave the screws loose until all the panels are in, then tighten the screws.
+Here are a few tips for cleaning the central air conditioner unit.

 - Pro tip: Depending on the unit, it may help to install the corner panels first before the flat panels.